 The Thought of Acquiring Power Motivates People to Act

-STANFORD GRADUATE SCHOOL OF BUSINESS—In the wake of Barack Obama’s “yes we can” victory, a timely study has emerged from the Stanford Graduate School of Business about what motivates people to take action.
+In the wake of Barack Obama’s “yes we can” victory, a timely study has emerged from Stanford GSB about what motivates people to take action.
 The prime mover, say researchers, is acquiring a position of power.

 In one study, researchers stimulated thoughts of empowerment among a group of participants by having them describe in writing a time when they had power over others.
 Another group was asked to write about a time when they were not empowered.
 Researchers then measured participants’ mindsets by asking them to predict the outcome of a roll of a die.
 Participants’ choice either to roll the die themselves or have another person roll it for them served as an indicator as to whether they were feeling confident or not in the moment.